Hyperparameter optimization¶

 - natively integrates with optimization libraries (HyperOpt, BayesianOpt, and Facebook Ax)

-- multi-gpu-node resources (no GPU binding boilerplate needed)
+- handles trial micro scheduling on multi-GPU-node resources (no GPU binding boilerplate needed)

-We provide RayTune in all of our GPU TensorFlow and PyTorch modules and shifter image.
-You can also use our slurm-ray-cluster scripts for running multi-gpu nodes HPO campaigns, the repo also include a hello world MNIST example.
+We provide RayTune in all of our GPU TensorFlow and PyTorch modules and Shifter images.
+You can also use our slurm-ray-cluster scripts for running multi-GPU node HPO campaigns, and the repo includes a "hello world" MNIST example.

 HYPPO¶